Travelling across Canada on the Trans-Canada Highway? There’s a good chance you’ll need to figure out where to stay in Winnipeg.

 Ready to get your Winnipeg accommodations search started?
 Plan your trip with this complete guide to the best places to stay in Winnipeg, Manitoba.
 In the guide, we include all the city’s top areas, neighbourhoods & hotels for first-time visitors.

 Although three-quarters of a million people call Winnipeg home, choosing where to stay in Winnipeg isn’t such a challenge.

 For first-time travellers, the best area to stay in Winnipeg is Downtown Winnipeg.
-The downtown area includes several interesting neighbourhoods for visitors including the historic Exchange District and The Forks, one of the coolest places to visit in Winnipeg.
+The downtown area includes several interesting neighbourhoods for visitors.
+Areas here include the historic Exchange District and The Forks, one of the coolest places to visit in Winnipeg.

-Located south of the Assiniboine River and west of the Red River from The Forks, you’ll stumble into the district of Fort Garry.
-It’s named after Upper Fort Garry, a historical fortification in the city centre dating back to 1822 before the official founding of the city of Winnipeg.
-The area an excellent choice if you want to escape the bustle of downtown and find good value accommodations with a more local feel.
+South of the Assiniboine River and west of the Red River from The Forks, you’ll stumble into Fort Garry.
+The district is named after Upper Fort Garry.
+This city centre historical fortification dates back to 1822 before the official founding of the city of Winnipeg.
+The area is an excellent choice to escape the bustle of downtown.
+In Fort Garry, you’ll find good value accommodations with a more local feel.

-If you’re interested in the French Canadian culture and Canadian history, the neighbourhood of St. Boniface is another great choice.
-St. Boniface was the home of Louis Riel, the legendary Métis political leader who paved the way to Manitoba becoming the fifth province in the Confederation of Canada.
+Interested in the French Canadian culture and Canadian history?
+The neighbourhood of St. Boniface is another great choice.
+Saint Boniface was the home of Louis Riel.
+This legendary Métis political leader paved the way to Manitoba becoming the fifth province in the Confederation of Canada.

 The best areas to stay in Winnipeg include:

 Downtown Winnipeg✔ Best area to stay in Winnipeg for first-time travellers